ell1e/Spew3D/README.md

   remains available.
 This includes image loading, audio decoding without actual playback, threading and file system helpers, the Virtual File System, and so on.
 Ideal for headless use!

+- `SPEW3D_DEBUG_OUTPUT`: If defined, Spew3D will print out
+  some amount of debug messages for internal diagnostics.

 ## Run Tests